 Getting the Most Out of Your Recovery

 You need to feel confident that you’ll get the most out of your recovery treatment.
 Knowing that you’ve made the best decision about your care is a huge motivating factor for success.
 But it can be difficult to know if you’ve chosen the best treatment program without first knowing the facts.

-That’s why we’ve compiled a list of the best questions to ask a service provider when you’re considering entering addiction treatment.
+That’s why we’ve compiled a list of the best questions to ask a service provider when you’re considering entering recovery.

 What levels of treatment are available?

-Not everyone takes the same path to recovery, and each individual has unique needs.
+Not everyone takes the same path on their treatment journey, and each individual has unique needs when entering recovery.
 That’s why it’s important to find out what kinds of treatments are offered at a care center.

 The universal standard for levels of care was developed by the American Society of Addiction Medicine:

 - Level 1: Outpatient Services